Wydoinn/Power-BI-Data-Analysis/Car Sales Analytics Dashboard/Readme.md

 * **Comparative analysis**: Price vs Age, Price vs Engine Size, Sales Distribution.

-## 📌 How to Use

-1. Download the dataset from Kaggle.
-2. Open `Car_Sales_Analytics.pbix` in Power BI.
-3. Refresh data source to load dataset.
-4. Navigate using the **Home Page buttons**.
-5. Apply slicers to interact with the report.
-6. Right-click on visuals to **drillthrough** into model/manufacturer details.

 ## 📈 Insights

 * Ford and VW dominate sales volume.
 * Porsche has the **highest average price distribution**.
 * Hybrid cars show **higher median pricing**.
 * Clear depreciation trend: **older cars = lower average prices**.